aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/conversions/convert-pandas-to-excel/_index.md

 {{% /alert %}}

+## **Convert Pandas DataFrame to Excel directly**
+Here's an example code snippet to demonstrate how to import data from a pandas DataFrame to an Excel file using Aspose.Cells for Python via .NET:
+1. Create a sample pandas DataFrame data.
+1. Traverse DataFrame and import data using Aspose.Cells for Python via .NET.

+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Pandas-import-pandas-data-directly.py" >}}

+## **Convert Pandas DataFrame to XLSX via CSV format**
+Converting a pandas DataFrame to CSV is a common operation.
+Using Aspose.Cells for Python via .NET, we can perform additional processing on the generated CSV file, such as creating charts and saving as an XLSX file.
+The following code demonstrates this workflow:
+1. Create a sample pandas DataFrame data.
+1. Convert DataFrame to CSV using pandas.
+1. Create charts and save as XLSX with Aspose.Cells for Python via .NET.

+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Pandas-import-pandas-data-via-CSV.py" >}}

 ## **Convert Pandas DataFrame to Excel via json data**
 Here's an example code snippet to demonstrate how to import data from a pandas DataFrame to an Excel file using Aspose.Cells for Python via .NET:
 1. Create a sample pandas DataFrame data.